Shape the design of urban living

 Upon successful completion of the Master of Urban Design, you will have the opportunity to undertake an additional five subjects to graduate with a Master of Urban Planning.

-The Master of Urban Planning is designed for professionals who want to develop their knowledge and practical skills to become effective planners with an integrated approach to creating sustainable urban environments.
+The Master of Urban Planning is accredited by the Planning Institute of Australia (PIA).
+The course is designed for professionals who want to develop their knowledge and practical skills to become effective planners with an integrated approach to creating sustainable urban environments.

 Want to know more?